grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "That's poetic," said Owen, listening to their conversation from the lookout ring.

-Hemi smiled.
-"And just a little bit of a cliché."
-He said more loudly for Owen's benefit.
+Hemi smiled, "and just a little bit of a cliché," he said more loudly for Owen's benefit.
 "I find a touch of the poetic gives some much-needed meaning to this black and gray metal world of ours.
 But if you let it go to your head, it could keep you from making the clear-minded assessments of situations that are necessary to remain alive as a submariner."
 Hemi took a sighting of another star and marked its altitude down on his clipboard.
 "OK Cassandra.
 Back to your radar scope.
 I need to make some minor course adjustments in the control room."

 Hemi and Cassandra climbed back down into the _Prospect_ leaving Owen alone to occupy the center point on a circular field of blackness under the perfect half-sphere of stars.

+[//]: # (----- invisible character break)

 [//]: # (###  Listening for the Gnat)

 [//]: # (pre-dawn: day 2, run to Stilt City)
-Early in the pre-dawn, Bastian was up in the lookout ring when the sky began to lighten in the east, blacking out the stars in that direction and creating an echo of light on the black disc of the ocean.
-When Bastian could see his hands gray in the gloom in front of him, he climbed down to the bridge and cupping one hand around his mouth shouted down to the control room that it might be time to dive.
+Early in the pre-dawn hours, Bastian was up in the lookout ring when the sky began to lighten in the east, graying out the stars in that direction and creating an echo of light on the black disc of the ocean.
+When Bastian could see his hands in the gloom in front of him, he climbed down to the bridge and cupping one hand around his mouth shouted down to the control room that it might be time to dive.

 Captain Percy climbed up to join Bastian on the bridge and looked around for a few minutes.
-She took some long breaths, taking in the last of the fresh air before the next twelve hours or so below deck, and then told Bastian to follow her back down into the sub.
+She took some long breaths -- the last of the fresh air before the next twelve hours or so below deck -- and then told Bastian to follow her back down into the sub.

 They buttoned up the _Prospect_ and when all the hatches showed green lights on the board in the control room, they shut down the diesels and dove the boat down to 50 meters.
-When they had leveled off, Hemi had them adjust their course.
 After fixing their position earlier in the evening, Hemi had slept his three hours, and then returned immediately to the control room.
 Now that they were submerged again, he wanted to take the boat in a new direction as a precaution against the small chance that anyone had been tracking their course on the surface that they had not been aware of.
 With the cargo they were hauling, Hemi felt there was no reason not use to every stealth maneuver they had.

-He had them bring the boat about nearly 100 degrees to starboard.
+After they had leveled off, he had them bring the boat hard about to starboard.
 This was backtracking a bit, but they were now aimed directly at the rendezvous point for the _Gnat_, which they would reach in another two hours at their current speed.

 Those two hours remained nearly silent and uneventful.
 Everyone had low early-morning energy and no one felt like much of a conversationalist after a long night with short sleep.
-This was improved after Gregory brought up the first pot of coffee and passed around tin mugs to the crew in the sonar compartment and the control room.
+Though the social situation was improved after Gregory brought up the first pot of coffee and passed around tin mugs to the crew in the sonar compartment and the control room.

 They cruised to the rendezvous point, and then came up to 30 meters of depth.
 They shut down the electric motors entirely, and Hemi trimmed the boat until it sat hovering perfectly still and silent in the water.